-Generic competition, charges cut Merck Q4 profit (Update)February 1st, 2013 in Other /
+Generic competition, charges cut Merck Q4 profit (Update)February 1st, 2013 by Linda A. Johnson in Other /

 Merck & Co.'s fourth-quarter profit fell 7 percent because of hits from generic competition and one-time charges, and the company pushed back plans to seek approval of a key experimental osteoporosis drug.